Roadstone Ltd. optimises its asphalt process

 To date, Roadstone have achieved annual savings of 24 GWh across 11 sites where the measures have been implemented.
 The estimated annual energy savings on completion of the implementation of the EXEED process at 11 Asphalt Production sites is 50 GWh.

 The application of the EXEED framework resulted in additional benefits for the company.
-It supported the management of the production process and helped boost the quality and profitability of the overall business service.
+It supported the management of the production process and helped boost the sustainability of the overall business service.

 What's next?